-Externalising funds, or choosing to invest offshore, is a perennial topic of discussion among many South Africans.
+Externalising funds, or choosing to invest offshore, is a perennial topic of discussion.
 Safeguarding your wealth and optimising your tax efficiency has long been a primary motivator for portfolio diversification abroad.

 More recently, the political climate, the constant load shedding, and the newly introduced grey listing have given investors more reasons to look abroad.
 But, as with many things, offshore investing has opportunities and obstacles.
-Before deciding to externalise your funds, consider these key questions.
+Before deciding on the possible externalisation of your funds, consider these key questions.

 1 Will it help me meet my objectives if I invest offshore?